ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 - Layer 1, **(application layer)**, Ergo supports multiple on-chain scalability solutions such as Sharding.
 - Layer 2 **(off-chain)**.
 Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
 Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
 The implementation here will depend on the needs of the applications being built on Ergo.

 ## Settlement Layer

-> The general idea is that large chunks of transactions can happen in layer 2, and the whole chunks will be settled in Ergo blockchain using a single transaction.
-Thanks to the high flexibility of the ErgoScript programming model, many different protocols will be possible on layer2, each one solving scalability problems in a specific domain (like simple payment transactions).
+The general idea is that large chunks of transactions can happen on layer 2, and be settled in Ergo using a single transaction.
+Thanks to the high flexibility of the ErgoScript programming model, many different protocols will be possible on layer2, each one solving scalability problems in a specific domain (like simple payment transactions which could be sped up with sub-block confirmation protocols).

-> Thus, the Ergo blockchain can be considered a common settlement layer for many level2 protocols and applications.
+Thus, Ergo can be considered a common *settlement layer* for many Level-2 protocols and applications.

 ## TPS